khaledradwan96/Kasper/README.md

 ## This is template number two ( HTML and CSS )

-link of the original template https://elzero.org/html-css-practice-template-two/
+link of PSD template https://www.graphberry.com/item/kasper-one-page-psd-template